 Reason #1: Accuracy.

-A dive computer is much more accurate than using dive tables (and WAY more modern).
+A dive computer is much more accurate than using dive tables (and much more modern).
 Dive computers track your dive meter-by-meter, minute-by-minute to give you the most accurate no-decompression time.
-This function allows you to stay safely underwater as long as possible, whereas, dive tables are only based on the deepest part of your dive, not crediting you for the shallower parts.
-If you are an Advanced diver who can dive between the 20m to 30m depths then you really can’t afford to use a table when using a dive computer or dive computer and nitrox combo you could as much as double your bottom time.
-So, if want to get the most out of your time underwater, use a dive computer!
+This function allows you to stay safe underwater for as long as possible, whereas, dive tables are only based on the deepest part of your dive, not crediting you for the shallower parts.
+If you are an Advanced diver who can dive between the 20m to 30m depths then you should really be using a Dive Computer and hopefully one of your own.

 Reason #2: Ascent Rate Indicator.

-All modern dive computers come with built-in ascent rate monitors.
-You’ve probably heard the old saying, “Don’t ascend faster than your smallest bubble.”
-Well, when does that bubble get too big?
-When are you supposed to follow up a new “smallest bubble?”
-That saying is as outdated as the dive tables themselves.
+All modern dive computers come with built-in ascent rate indicators.
+You’ve probably heard the old saying, “Don’t ascend faster than your bubbles” That saying is as outdated as the dive tables themselves.
 The maximum ascent rate according to your dive tables is 18 meters per minute but with a Dive Computer, it is much slower than that.
 Dive computers eliminate the ascent guessing game by monitoring your ascent speed with visual and audible alarms.
-The last thing you want as a diver is to come accidentally up too fast and end up with DCS hit.
+The last thing you want as a diver is to accidentally ascend too fast and end up with Decompression Sickness.

 Reason #3: Safety